 Weakness or falls

-Children and adults need more than 30 nanograms per milliliter (ng/ml) of vitamin D. The optimal level of 25(OH)D is usually said to be 30 to 60 ng/mL.
-Recommended daily amounts range from 400 to 800 international units (IU) per day based on age.
+Children and adults need more than 30 nanograms per milliliter (ng/ml) of vitamin D. The optimal level of 25(OH)D is usually between 30 and 60 ng/mL.
+Recommended daily amounts range from 400 to 800 international units (IU) per day based on your age.